DEENUU1/meta-spy/README.md

 ### v0.6 (In develop)
 - Add Create, Delete and Update endpoints and add that endpoints in react app
-- Add bool field to Video and Reel models
+- ~~Add bool field to Video and Reel models~~
 - Update class to scrape Video and Reels to move current code to download files after success saving scraped data do database
-- Update class to scrape Image - make more methods to avoid one big method
 - Fix saving data to database to avoid creating duplicates
 - Display errors in react app (currently only in console)
+- Fix Image class to save only Photos
+- Fix Video & Reels class to save only videos & reels
+- ~~Add Logs class and display errors in CLI app~~
+- Change structure of backend files

 ### v0.7 (ideas)
 - Scrape: